 12. A pitcher’s stay on the mound is over when replaced and starts again if the pitcher returns to the mound.

-13. A pitcher shall have 5 warm-ups between innings.
-A new or relief pitcher shall have 8 warm-ups when coming in to pitch in mid-inning.
+13. A pitcher may have 5 warm-ups when beginning an inning.
+A relief pitcher may have 8 warm-ups when coming in to pitch in mid-inning.

 F. PARTICIPANT and FAN CONDUCT

-1. The manager is responsible for the conduct of his or her team and fans.
+- The manager is responsible for the conduct of his or her team and fans.
 Managers should assist umpires in keeping parents and fans from behind the backstop.
 No taunting of opposing team players will be allowed.
-Cheering by players should be directed to their teammates and not the other team.
-Cheering or talking by the catcher during the pitch is not allowed.
+Cheering by players, even though directed at their teammates, should not be timed in such a manner to disrupt the pitcher during her delivery.